 In order to deliver a genuinely heart-centred education we have invested significantly in our resources, with a dedicated team made up of two Assistant Principals, an Academic Care Coordinator, two full time Counsellors (both are qualified psychologists), Wellbeing Coordinators, and Home Room Teachers who are responsible for the pastoral care of their own groups of students.
 Your child always has a wide choice of safe, trusted adults to approach should they need guidance, support, or just a helping hand on a tough day.

-Our core philosophy is to bring out the best in every student; we give the same attention to the high academic achievers as we do to those whose strengths are in other fields.
-We prioritise every student’s wellbeing.
+Our core philosophy is to bring out the best in every student; we aim to give the same attention to the high academic achievers as we do to those whose strengths are in other fields.
+We aim to prioritise every student’s wellbeing.